pavankothawade/Aladdin-2D-Game/Team_activity.md

 * Integrated code for scrolling background in game for level 1 and pushed it on github.
 * Played role of developer and successfully implemented the user stories assigned to me.

+Shripal Modani
+* Created user story for Aladdin and Scoreboard
+* Created product backlog as a proxy product owner
+* Implemented user story for Aladdin
+* Completed user story for Scoreboard in the game
+* Integrated code in the game and remove errors.

 ### What is the team going to do next week?

 Pritam Meher